pradziie/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 To reproduce the analysis:
 1. Create and activate a Python environment with `pandas`, `numpy`, `matplotlib`, `seaborn`, and `plotly` installed.
-2. Place the raw Kaggle file as `data/raw/Amazon Sale Report.csv` (or use the provided copy in this repo).
+2. Place the raw Kaggle file as `data/raw/Amazon Sale Report.csv` (or just run the Amazon Sale Report.ipynb under src folder: it will download the raw file from Kaggle unde data/raw).
 3. Run the notebook `src/Amazon Sale Report.ipynb` from the project root.
 The notebook loads the raw file using **relative paths** via `pathlib`, performs cleaning, and exports `data/processed/Amazon_Sale_Report_Cleaned.csv`.
 4. Optional: Open `experiments/Regression_Project_Amazon_Sales - 1.ipynb` to explore additional regression-focused experiments.